 My wife bought her new 97 Honda Accord LX special edition in 97 for $22,000.
 Either she’s taken by the dealer or Honda was just too hot to sell cheap.
 We sold her accord in 2003 with 97k miles for $6500.00.
 So, 6 years she lost 22,000 – 6500 = 15500 / 6 = $2533/year.
 The car only had 3 year/36k miles warranty and the services regularly in dealers averaged $500.00 each year, so it would come out about $3k per year to drive this popular Honda Accord.

 2003, we bought a used 96 Audi A6 Wagon Quattro with 76k miles for $10,300.
 The car is more comfortable and stable than a new Honda Accord.
 We are still driving the A6 today, it has 142k miles now.
 We have not done anything to the car besides brakes, oil changed and tires.
 We change oil every 7500 to 10000 miles interval because we do have to add 1 quart for every 1000 miles or so (IMO most engine’s life is shortened caused by driving the engine low of oil NOT by changing oil INFREQUENTLY).
 This just blew the 3000 miles religiously must change the oil by the dealers.
-We should use our logic and correct information sometimes, read about the break down and viscosity of oil and sparkplugs on the internet.
+We should use our logic and correct information sometimes, read about the and on the internet.
 Forget about it, averaged cost to maintain our A6 is $200. a year because of tires and brakes in 6 year we owned our cars.
 The car is still driving quietly and safely now.
 So, if we sell the car now, we will get nothing for it, we will donate the car when it breaks, or give it away: $10300.-0 = 10300 / 6 years = $1716 + $200 = 2k a year.
 OK if Honda says it gets better gas mileage, A6 do get 26-28mpg on the highway, and please… I would give up 10 mpg to have quattro to go to the Sierra without getting out to install chains, 4 wheel anti-disc brakes NOT 2 disc, 2 drums, having heated seats in the snow, beautiful ambient lighting at night inside the car.
 And the parts are actually cheaper than Honda parts.

 We got our 98 A8 in 2004 with 102k miles for $11,500.
 Now when I say this car is the best kept secret of all cars is because it’s built to sell for $75k and after 6 years, it’s only 1/6th of the original price.
 It’s built to sell for 75k, therefore the quality is much better than the A6 and the comfort is second to NONE.
 Why would anyone wants to buy an A8 with 102k miles for $11k, because all important maintenance had been done, waterpump, timingbelt, even transmission (problems with year 98/99).
 My wife is driving this car today and it has 156k miles on it, still more comfortable and quieter than brandnew $30k honda accord or $20k honda civic.
 So, what did I have to do with the car?